mrvgao/EMRS-doc/docs/source/deliverables.rst

 **Workspace Initialization**

-After the environment installing in the :ref:`previous section <project_intro#_software_env>`, create a workspace and clone the repository:
+After the environment installing in the :ref:`installation`, create a workspace and clone the repository:

 .. code-block:: bash